Aly218/lab3/README.md

 # lab3
-This is lab 3 for my ITMD 361 class
+Lab 3 for ITMD 361